easonspace/deep-reinforcement-learning/README.md

 **This repo demonstrates using various Deep RL Models to solve the classic control problem "CartPole".**
 - In progress!
 More implementations will be added, including the Model-based methods.
 - For the sake of better demonstrating the workflow, the codes here are not the most efficient. (o_o) Can you improve?
-- Regarding the theory of RL, please consult on my book project [PDF](https://www.easonspace.com/book). <br>
+- Regarding the theory of RL, please consult with my book project [PDF](https://www.easonspace.com/book). <br>

 ### Model-free methods